 Approximately 700 km of the offshore pipeline lies within the Turkish Exclusive Economic Zone and the Turkish waters in the Black Sea.
 An EIA has been conducted to ensure that this section is developed in line with Turkish legislation, environmental and permitting requirements.

-The Turkish section of the Project is being developed in compliance with Turkish permitting and environmental requirements.
+The Turkish section of the Project has been developed in compliance with Turkish permitting and environmental requirements.

 The EIA and permitting process for the Turkish section of the offshore pipeline is divided into two parts.